xquery/ml-utils/README.md

 see how easy it would be to leverage.
 As it has grown in usefulness (to me), I thought I would release to wider world.
 All PR's reviewed and appreciated.
 Note to self - write more unit tests!

-Additionally, I wanted to try out using cmake in a non trivial project.
+Additionally, I wanted to try out a few modern twists

+* cmake: using cmake in a non trivial project.
 Using cpack to manage releases makes life easier and the DownloadProject pulling in dependencies for building is a great tool.
 Cmake is sufficient for building cross platform apps in spite of my 'Makefile muscle memory'.

+* clion: instead of emacs I used clion ... it was 'ok'